kayalanithinsai/MIPS-codes/readme.md

 # MIPS assembly codes

-the following folders contains the question papers and codes in **MIPS**.
+The following folders contains the question papers and codes in **MIPS**.